fagan2888/OG-JRC/README.md

 2. Be accessible and usable to other programmers.
 3. Be scalable and integrable with other projects and procedures.

+Bill Gates is credited with the following plea for efficiency and parsimony in code writing.

+> "Measuring programming progress by lines of code is like measuring aircraft building progress by weight."

+Strong support for points (2) and (3) is Eagleson's Law.

+> "Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."

 Because of the latter two characteristics, Python code has developed some conventions and best practices, some of which have been institutionalized in the [PEP 8--Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) ("PEP" stands for Python Enhancement Proposals).
 Key examples PEP 8 Python coding conventions are the following.

 * Indents should be 4 spaces (not tab)